LindaAPersson/Fantasy_Football/README.md

 FLOWCHART

+## Site structure:
+The code I have created for the game mainly consists of three Python documents: run.py, story.py, and effect.py.
+I have chosen to divide the code into three documents to make it easier to read.

+- run.py: Consists of the main functions that make the game run, and the input functions.
+- story.py: Contains the short stories played out when the user progresses through the game.
+- effect.py: Includes the function that makes it appear as if the text is being written in real-time.

+### Packages:
+The different packages I have installed are:

+- Termcolor: This allows setting different colors for text and its background.
+- Sys: It is part of the Python Standard Library and provides access to some variables used or maintained by the Python interpreter.
+- Time: It is part of the Python Standard Library and provides various time-related functions.

 ## Design:
 To add some more life into the game than just plain text, I have chosen to add a bit of color and ASCII art.
 For the welcome text, I opted for white text on a green background to symbolize how a football field looks.